davedelong/DDMathParser/README.markdown

 - `mode()` - returns the mode of the passed parameters
 - `stddev()` - returns the standard deviation of the passed parameters

-Functiosn that take 1 parameter:
+Functions that take 1 parameter:

 - `sqrt()` - returns the square root of the passed parameter
 - `log()` - returns the base 10 log of the passed parameter